 9. Let your team choose the next workshop idea

 Maybe there’s a new skill or certification your employees would like to acquire.
 Send out a poll via Google Forms or Survey Monkey to find out what kind of workshop would most benefit your team.
-You may end up deciding to host a series of different workshops, as safety practices and other relevant skills/certifications for career advancement can vary from department to department.
+You may end up deciding to host a series of different workshops.
+After all, safety practices and other relevant skills and certifications for career advancement can vary from department to department.

 Workshops aren’t just fun and welcome breaks from routine.
-They can be extremely effective by helping to create a better office culture, as well as further educating and motivating employees.
+They can be extremely effective by helping to create a better office culture that lasts long after the workshop wraps up.
+Workshops can also further educate and motivate employees, giving them skills and insights that serve you all.
 These small workshop ideas can benefit your team and lead to a brighter future for your company.